osquery/foundation/docs/office-hours/20201222_meeting_notes.md

 Tagging a 4.6.1 might bring in undesired changes.
 We could cut a release branch, and cherry-pick.

-Our concensus is that we should build a windows `4.6.0.2` release for this.
+Our consensus is that we should build a windows `4.6.0.2` release for this.
 This is a manual build time option to a straight 4.6.0 build.

 ## CI / Release improvements